 Not only calculates your days together but creates a beautiful digital gift showing your timeline.
 Updates automatically every day.
 Free and takes 2 minutes to set up.

-Navigate to their "Duration Between Two Dates" calculator.
+Go to their "Duration Between Two Dates" calculator.
 Input start and end dates for precise calculations including:

 In Google Sheets or Excel: